AshlinRejo/AshlinRejo/README.md

 ### Hi there 👋

-Iam Full-Stack developer with **11 years** of experiance in products/application develepment on WordPress, Shopify and Joomla.
+Iam Full-Stack developer with **11+ years** of experiance in products/application develepment on WordPress, Shopify and Joomla.

 I've had the privilege of developing **5+ products** that are actively used by more than **100,000 users**.

 As a Full-Stack developer, I specialize in crafting interactive web applications using a variety of technologies, including PHP, WordPress, NodeJS, ReactJS, jQuery, Shopify and Joomla.

 I am an open minded, genuine person and a fast learner.
 Also a quick problem solver.
-When iam not on Computer Screen I spend quality time with my family, travel, Photograpy and cooking.
+When iam not on Computer Screen I spend quality time with my Family, Travel, Photograpy and Cooking.

 #### Here are the projects which I worked on